sikthehedgehog/dragon/README.md

 * **Infinite lives:** keeps your lives counter permanently maxed out.
 * **Sound test:** same as in Options menu.

-Note that the starting stage is currently *not* capped, so make sure to not select a value that isn't a valid room! (or the game will most likely crash)
+Note that the starting stage is currently *not* capped, so make sure to not select a value that isn't a valid room! (or the game will most likely crash) You can quickly increase or decrease the stage by holding A (this will make the D-pad to move in steps of 10 stages).

 ### Debug controls